javebratt/ionic-firebase-capacitor-template/README.md

 Hi, I'm Jorge Vergara, If there's anything I can do to help you with let me know, you can reach me via Twitter at [@javebratt](https://twitter.com/javebratt).

+## Contributing

+First of all, thank you for wanting to help :)

+Right now the best way you can help contribute to this repo is by opening issues to help me decide where to go and what to prioritize.

+If you do want to open a PR for something, please reach out first, and we can talk about it to see if it fits 1) the roadmap, and 2) the vision I have for this template.

 ## Changelog

 In the future I'll list the latest change here, and with each release I'll add a more detailed version of the changelog at [CHANGELOG.md](/CHANGELOG.md)